1. Join Local Facebook Groups

-From there, the key is NOT to start spamming the group by promoting your services.
-First, you’ll want to read the rules to make sure you know what’s allowed and what isn’t.
+Once you get into a group, be sure to read the rules to make sure you know what’s allowed and what isn’t.

-This tactic is all about providing value first by answering questions other people have, and then only positioning your services when people ask for recommendations.
+This tactic is all about providing value first by answering questions other people have, and then positioning your services when people ask for recommendations.